-The Scheme will provide a contribution to a maximum of £280 per week per full time employee beginning with week commencing 2nd March 2020.
-For part time employees the maximum contribution is £280 based on contracted hours and prorated on a 35 hour week.
-An employee on a zero hours contract will also receive a maximum of £280 per week based on hours worked and prorated on a 35 hour week.
-The maximum contribution has increased to £310 per week per full time employee for Periods commencing 1 March 2021 and thereafter.
+The Scheme originally provided a contribution to a maximum of £280 per week per full time employee.
+The maximum contribution was increased to £310 per week per full time employee from March 2021 onwards.
+From March 2021 onwards the maximum contribution for an employee on a zero hours contract was also increased to a maximum of £310 per week, based on hours worked prorated on a 35 hour week.